 Train Horn Noise

-Within the City of San Mateo, there are at-grade crossings at Villa Terrace, E. Bellevue Ave, 1st Ave, 2nd Ave, 3rd Ave, 4th Ave, 5th Ave, 9th Ave, and 25th Ave.
+In our City, there are at-grade crossings at Villa Terrace, E. Bellevue Ave, 1st Ave, 2nd Ave, 3rd Ave, 4th Ave, 5th Ave, 9th Ave, and 25th Ave.
 Trains are required to sound their horns at designated distances up to a quarter mile in advance of each at-grade crossing depending on operating speed.

 - Lowered train horn volumes increase the risk that horns could drop below the minimum level and reduces the audible warning range of approaching trains.